 Skip to content

 Every claim on this page links to either a delivered commit or a research artifact with a raw-data backing.
-No guesses.
+ADR-0006 empirical-only is the hard rule.

 Live site